parrt/cs601/lectures/page.generation.md

-Intelligent Web Site Page Generation
+Dynamic Web Page Generation
 ====

 # Introduction

 Static web sites are a collection of HTML files.
 Dynamic sites like Amazon.com, on the other hand, require that you generate pages on the fly.
 This essentially means that your site becomes an application instead of a bunch of text files.
 Your web server must now map a URL to a snippet of executable code that spits out HTML rather than mapping to a file.

-In the Java world, you have 2 main choices for executing server-side-Java:
+In the Java world, there are 2 main choices for executing raw server-side-Java:

 1. *Servlets*: HTTP protocol requests are routed to `doGet()` and `doPost()` methods in an `HttpServlet` subclass.
 Your code has embedded HTML.
 1. *JSP*: An HTML file with embedded, unrestricted Java code.
 Implemented as the `doGet()` method of an auto-generated `Servlet`.

 JSP files are enticing at first as they are easier to use than servlets, but they encourage all sorts of bad habits are hard to deal with for large sites.

 The best approach is servlets + a template engine.
 A template engine is usually an MVC (model-view-controller) based scheme where a template (the _view_) has "holes" it that you can stick values, computed by your business logic (the _model_).
 The "holes" are typically restricted to just attribute references or simple computations/loops to avoid re-inventing JSP.
 The web server + page code executed for a URL embody the _controller_.
-There are a million of these engines such as Velocity, FreeMarker, StringTemplate, Tea, ...
+There are a million of these engines such as [Velocity](http://velocity.apache.org/engine/devel/), FreeMarker, [StringTemplate](http://www.stringtemplate.org), Tea, ...

 To understand why the servlet + template engine approach is superior, it helps to look at the path all developers seem to follow on their way to template engines.